Recoskie/swingIO/README.md

   public Window()
   {
-    //Instance and setup an basic JFrame.
+    //Instance and setup a basic JFrame.

     JFrame frame = new JFrame( "Hex editor Component." );